What is OCD like? Symptoms, Causes, Health Risks & Treatment Options

 At Pathlight Mood & Anxiety Center (Pathlight), our goal is to walk with patients every step of the way, so they know they are never on their own as they pursue recovery.

-Obsessive compulsive disorder (OCD) can be managed with a combination of therapy and medication.
+Our OCD treatment centers can help you recover with a combination of therapy and medication.
 Treatment helps ease emotional and physical complications of the disorder, so individuals can get back to living a fulfilling life.
+View our treatment centers around the nation at the link below.

 sitting in chair